 In 1999, speaker, teacher and author Darcy Pattison created the Novel Revision Retreat to meet the needs of struggling novelists.
 Since then, her passionate teaching has motivated writers nationwide as she encouraged them, “I believe in your story.”

 Teaching.
-Her teaching has taken to events around the nation: Hawaii, California, Washington, Arizona, Michigan, Georgia, Tennessee, Oklahoma, Arkansas, Illinois, Iowa, Louisiana and many other places.
+Her teaching has taken to events around the nation: Hawaii, California, Washington, Arizona, Michigan, Georgia, Tennessee, Oklahoma, Arkansas, Illinois, Iowa, Louisiana, Oregon, and many other places.

 Blog.
 Her blog, Fiction Notes, which gives writing tips and discusses writing techniques, receives over 150,000 visitors per year.